synadia-io/orbit.go/natsext/README.md

         "Key": []string{"Value"},
     },
 }
+ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
+defer cancel()
-iter, err := natsext.RequestManyMsg(nc, msg)
+iter, err := natsext.RequestManyMsg(ctx, nc, msg)
 if err != nil {
     // handle error
 }
 // gather responses
 ```

-#### Options
+#### Configuration

-Customize the termination behavior of `RequestMany` and `RequestManyMsg` using the following options:
+Timeout and cancellation are handled by the context passed to `RequestMany` and `RequestManyMsg`.
+In addition, you can configure the following options:

-- `RequestManyMaxWait`: Sets the maximum time to wait for responses (defaults to client's timeout).
-- `RequestManyStall`: Sets the stall timer, useful in scatter-gather scenarios where subsequent responses are - expected within a certain timeframe.
+- `RequestManyStall`: Sets the stall timer, useful in scatter-gather scenarios where subsequent responses are expected within a certain timeframe.
 - `RequestManyMaxMessages`: Sets the maximum number of messages to receive.
 - `RequestManySentinel`: Stops receiving messages once a sentinel message is received.